rboxeur/mpv-i686-cross-compiling-MinGW32-Doc/index.rst

 .. note::

-        |info| Options were used following recommendations from http://www.fftw.org/install/windows.html
+        INFO Options were used following recommendations from http://www.fftw.org/install/windows.html

 ::